pranjaladhi/coe-332/homework07/README.md

-# Human Gene API
+# Human Gene API with Kubernetes

 ## Purpose
-This project develops a local Flask application to query and return information regarding human gene data.
+This project builds upon [homework06](https://github.com/pranjaladhi/coe-332/tree/main/homework06), but the application now has the ability to be deployed utilizing a Kubernetes (K8) cluster.
 The data utilized in this project is supplied through the [HGNC website](https://www.genenames.org/download/archive/) and is stored [here](https://ftp.ebi.ac.uk/pub/databases/genenames/hgnc/json/hgnc_complete_set.json).
-Taking the data, a Flask application is developed that allows users to make requests with five total routes.
-The Flask application is used in conjunction with the Redis service to create a database, ensuring all gathered data is not lost in the event of the Flask application stopping.
+Taking the data, the application is developed utilizing the same cocepts as the previous assignment, but applying Kubernetes allows for the data to be saved periodically in the case the application stops in any way.

 Objectives of this project include developing skills working with the Python Flask web framework and Redis.
 Both services are powerful tools to set up REST APIs and to be used as a database to store data that the script uses.
 The project includes combining these two services to learn how they interact and are able to be integrated with one another.
 Lastly, Docker will be used to learn how to containerize the script with these services, allowing for any user to utilize this script built.
 In conclusion, these tools are powerful for developing small scale applications, and utilizing them in this project will allow for a better understanding of their functions and abilities.